zyzshishui/miles/docs/en/examples/qwen3-4b-base-openhermes.md

     )
     ```

-    SFT actually reuses the custom rollout functionality of slime.
-By using `--rollout-function-path`, the data generation part is switched from the RL rollout that uses `sglang` to the SFT version that reads data from a file, which is `slime.rollout.sft_rollout.generate_rollout`.
+    SFT actually reuses the custom rollout functionality of miles.
+By using `--rollout-function-path`, the data generation part is switched from the RL rollout that uses `sglang` to the SFT version that reads data from a file, which is `miles.rollout.sft_rollout.generate_rollout`.

     For SFT, it is recommended to set `rollout_batch_size` and `global_batch_size` to the same value and not to configure `n_samples_per_prompt`.
 This is equivalent to training one batch right after reading one batch.

-    `slime` also supports different loss types, and we configure the SFT loss using `--loss-type sft_loss`.
+    `miles` also supports different loss types, and we configure the SFT loss using `--loss-type sft_loss`.

-    As for `--calculate-per-token-loss`, this is because `slime` defaults to calculating the per-sample mean for GRPO.
+    As for `--calculate-per-token-loss`, this is because `miles` defaults to calculating the per-sample mean for GRPO.
 In general SFT training, the average is taken over all unmasked tokens in a batch, so it is recommended to configure this.

     Finally, `--disable-compute-advantages-and-returns` indicates that there is no need to pre-calculate log probabilities during the SFT process, and `--debug-train-only` means that `sglang` does not need to be initialized.